-WABA’s Trail Ranger program is putting a fresh set of eyes on DC area trails to support and encourage a growing community of trail users.
-The program is made possible through a grant from the District Department of Transportation’s Urban Forestry Administration.
+WABA’s Trail Ranger program is putting a regular set of eyes on DC area trails to support and encourage a growing community of trail users.
+The program is made possible through a grant from the District Department of Transportation’s Urban Forestry Division.

 What is a Trail Ranger?